 Kaiholunuie Polynesian Dance Company (KPDC), expresses the cultural vitality of Polynesia through many dance styles of the South Pacific.
 Our performance company consists of a thriving multicultural group of ladies, men, young people, and keiki (children), who come together as extended ohana (family).
 It is here they learn the art of, and deeper meanings of the hula, as well as other forms of Polynesian dance.
 Those dance forms consist of Tahiti Ori, Maori dance from New Zealand, and Samoan Siva.
 While KPDC maintains a commitment to authenticity, we strive to be inclusive to all those who seek deeper knowledge of Polynesian culture and share in aloha spirit.
 KPDC has performed across the state of Connecticut, into Massachusetts, New York, and Rhode Island.
 KPDC also performs at international fairs and schools in an effort to maintain our educational partnerships.
 It is our mission to educate and inform all youth through the arts, and workshops as a platform to instill a deeper understanding of Polynesian culture, artwork, regalia, and history.
 Many of KPDC’s artists are educators, parents and professionals who have a deep desire to preserve and perpetuate the cultural heritage and history of the people of the South Pacific.
 Kaholunuie Polynesian Dance Company is based out of Wallingford, Connecticut and was founded in 2004 by Kekai Colello, Artistic Director.
 She has over forty-five years of Polynesian dance experience, and over thirty years of experience in choreography and instruction.
 She holds a BA in English with an emphasis in multicultural literature, and a Masters Degree in Education.
 She is a graduate of Quinnipiac University in Hamden, CT.

-With over thirty years of experience in the IT industry, Chiu's primary role with the ohana is webmaster for this site.
+With over thirty years of experience in the IT industry, Hi'ilani's primary role with the ohana is webmaster for this site.
 She also serves as "roadie" for her husband Kawika, helping to transport, set up, and take down his sound system and numerous musical instruments.
-During one performance where Kekai was not able to attend, Chiu was dubbed the "Minister of Music (MOM)" when she was left in charge of making sure all musical needs were met for the show.
+During one performance where Kekai was not able to attend, Hi'ilani was dubbed the "Minister of Music (MoM)" when she was left in charge of making sure all musical needs were met for the show.
 That title has stuck with her ever since.
-In addition, Chiu's crafting skills has led her to help make many of the costumes for the drummers and male dancers.
-Chiu currently holds a Bachelors in Information Systems from New York University and a Masters in Computer Science from Rensselaer Polytechnic Institute.
+In addition, Hi'lani's crafting skills has led her to help make many of the costumes for the drummers and dancers.
+Hi'ilani currently holds a Bachelors in Information Systems from New York University and a Masters in Computer Science from Rensselaer Polytechnic Institute.